 Mary Pyle re purposes and revitalizes furniture in folk art style with zing and colors.

 Sharon Evans of Studio S'Evans uses charcoal to create master works of art.
 She also teaches drawing.
 Reverse Painting on Glass

 Carmen L. Armstrong uses acrylics to create her work.
-She is best known as an Artist, Art educator-Professor-Author.
+She is well known as an artist, art educator-professor-author.

 Chandika Tazouz is world famous with her paintings and drawings depicting Indigenous Peoples of the World.